 - For health care debts, Veterans should contact the Health Resource Center at 1-866-400-1238 or https://www.pay.gov for payments.

 Iraq and Afghanistan Veterans of America (IAVA) has re-launched the Quick Reaction Force (QRF), a free, anonymous tool for veterans and their families that operates 24/7/365.
 QRF is a referral serivce that provides direct peer support and connects veterans to valuable resources.
 QRF addresses issues spanning financial assistance, mental health, housing and homelessness, legal issues, disability claims, education benefits, employment services, and navigating and accessing VA benefits.
 You can find this resource HERE.

-- The recently passed CARES Act includes $19.57 billion in funding to ensure the Department of Veterans Affairs (VA) has the equipment, tests, telehealth capabilities and support services necessary to support veterans and the health care workforce at facilities nationwide.
+- The CARES Act includes $19.57 billion in funding to ensure the Department of Veterans Affairs (VA) has the equipment, tests, telehealth capabilities and support services necessary to support veterans and the health care workforce at facilities nationwide.